quanteda/quanteda/README.md

 See the [Getting Started Vignette](http://htmlpreview.github.com/?https://github.com/kbenoit/quanteda/blob/master/vignettes/quickstart.html).

-An R package for managing and analyzing text, by Ken Benoit and Paul Nulty.
+An R package for managing and analyzing text, created by Ken Benoit with an amazing team of core [contributors](https://github.com/kbenoit/quanteda/graphs/contributors) including Paul Nulty, Adam Obeng, Kohei Watanabe, Haiyan Wang, Ben Lauderdale, and Will Lowe.
+Supported by the European Research Council grant ERC-2011-StG 283794-QUANTESS.

 **quanteda** makes it easy to manage texts in the form of a corpus, defined as a collection of texts that includes document-level variables specific to each text, as well as meta-data for documents and for the collection as a whole. **quanteda** includes tools to make it easy and fast to manuipulate the texts in a corpus, by performing the most common natural language processing tasks simply and quickly, such as tokenizing, stemming, or forming ngrams. **quanteda**'s functions for tokenizing texts and forming multiple tokenized documents into a *document-feature matrix* are both extremely fast and extremely simple to use. **quanteda** can segment texts easily by words, paragraphs, sentences, or even user-supplied delimiters and tags.